aws/aws-toolkit-azure-devops/CONTRIBUTING.md

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
-Looking at any ['help wanted'](https://github.com/aws/aws-toolkit-jetbrains/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues is a great place to start.
+Looking at any ['help wanted'](https://github.com/aws/aws-vsts-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or ['technical debt'](https://github.com/aws/aws-vsts-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22technical-debt%22)issues is a great place to start.

 ## Code of Conduct